jaruizra/Autoinstall_Netgui_Windows/README.md

 ![Captura de pantalla 2023-06-07 232303](https://github.com/jaruizra/Autoinstall_Netgui_Windows/assets/121313957/881ce3ac-1dab-4e24-ac1c-b3d1e247877c)

-4. Run the Netgui_install.bat, this will update your ubuntu install, then it will add the URJC EIF repository, it will then install netgui and Wireshark.
+4. Run the apps_intall.bat, this will update your ubuntu install, then it will add the URJC EIF repository, it will then install netgui, rars and Wireshark.

-        Double-click the Netgui_install.bat file 		(To run a .bat file just double click on it.)
+        Double-click the apps_intall.bat file 		(To run a .bat file just double click on it.)

         It will ask for your Ubuntu created password, type it and wait...